 Does this surprise you?
 The flavors and textures of a vineyard’s wine vary each year due to climate changes.
 Of course, some years are drier than others, but you won’t see watering systems in the French vineyards.
 Michel explains it very simply, “Mother Nature needs to do her job.”

-We will allow a courtesy 15 minutes from your reservation time until we give away your table.
-If you’re running late, please call.
+-We will allow a courtesy 15 minutes from your reservation time until we give away your table.
+If you’re running late, please call us at 828.350.1140.

-We take credit cards to secure your reservation.
+-We take credit cards to secure your reservation.
 If you are a no-call/no-show we charge your card $25 per person.
-We do understand things come up, so please call us by 5:00pm the day of to cancel your reservation.
+We do understand things come up, so please cancel at least an hour and a half before your reservation.

 Bouchon will strictly follow current CDC guidelines to keep everyone safe.
-This means guests must wear a mask covering the lower half of your beautiful faces upon entry.
+Buncombe County is currently under a mask mandate.
+This means guests must wear a mask covering the lower half, from the nose down, of your beautiful faces upon entry, exit, and any time not seated at the table.